asaadkhaja99/Recruitment_Tests/README.md

 # Recruitment_Games
-CLI Implementations of common memory/numercy tests seen in hiring tests and interviews
+CLI Implementations of common memory/numeracy tests seen in hiring tests and interviews

 # Setup

-* Fork the repository into your working directory
+* Clone the repository into your working directory
 * Run the .py file of the game that you would like to practice

 # List of games